 Last week, we reached an historic milestone with the European Medicines Agency’s release of a draft qualification opinion on our 3-step PROCOVA™ procedure.
 The draft qualification opinion provides the regulatory framework for planning and conducting a Phase 2 or Phase 3 TwinRCT™, using patient-specific prognostic scores derived from participants’ digital twins to improve clinical trial efficiency without introducing bias.
-To our knowledge, it also represents the first time a machine-learning-based approach to clinical trial design has earned preliminary regulatory qualification.
+To our knowledge, it also represents the first draft regulatory qualification for a machine-learning-based approach to clinical trial design and analysis.

 As we reflect on this achievement—one that was over two and a half years in the making—Steve Jobs' words come to mind: “You can't connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.”
 Likewise, Unlearn’s technology evolved through investigation, experimentation, and our unwavering determination to keep moving forward.

 We founded Unlearn in 2017 inspired by the possibility of applying machine learning to improve healthcare.
 We imagined building machine learning models capable of simulating an individual’s health trajectory and asking what-if questions such as, “What if this person changed their diet?” and “What if this person stopped taking their medication?”
 While we dreamed of a distant future where every physician could choose the best treatment for their patient by first running tests on the patient’s virtual counterpart, we saw more immediate applications tackling many of the problems plaguing clinical trials.